Learning Outcomes

 7

-We can also create curried versions of functions with more than two variables – but the TypeScript syntax for functions with arbitrary numbers of arguments gets a bit scary (one of the many reasons we will shortly switch to Haskell for our exploration of more advanced functional programming topics).
+We can also create curried versions of functions with more than two variables; but the TypeScript syntaxThe set of rules that defines the combinations of symbols that are considered to be correctly structured statements or expressions in a computer language. for functions with arbitrary numbers of arguments gets a bit scary, requiring advanced use of conditional types.
+This is one of the many reasons we will shortly switch to Haskell for our exploration of more advanced functionalFunctional languages are built around the concept of composable functions.
+Such languages support higher order functions which can take other functions as arguments or return new functions as their result, following the rules of the Lambda Calculus. programming topics.

 }